 (9) the probability, duration, frequency and reversibility of the effects; (10) the cumulative nature of the effects; No The types of development which can be accommodated in the parish - and which are covered in the policies - are unlikely to give rise to any significant cumulative effects.
 (11) the transboundary nature of the effect; No It is not considered that there are any transboundary effects.
-(12) the risks to human health or the environment (e.g. due to accidents); No None of the policies will create hazards to human health.
-Health and safety standards on developments arising within the plan areas will also be governed by Local Plan policies such as SP1, DP7, relevant statutory codes such as the Construction (Design and Management) Regulations 2007, and likewise any highway proposal will meet the relevant national regulations.
+(12) the risks to human health or the environment (e.g. due to accidents); No None of the policies will in themselves create hazards to human health.
+Health and safety standards on developments arising within the plan areas will be governed by relevant statutory codes such as the Construction (Design and Management) Regulations 2007, and likewise any highway proposal will meet the relevant national regulations.
 (13) the magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected); No The magnitude and spatial extent of all the proposals is likely to be limited.
 (14) the value and vulnerability of the area likely to be affected due to: (i) special natural characteristics or cultural heritage, (ii) exceeded environmental quality standards or limit values, (iii) intensive land-use No Local built heritage assets are referenced in the plan and there is a policy relating to flood risk.
 No intensive land uses are proposed.
-(15) the effects on areas or landscapes which have a recognised national, Community or international protection status; No NP Policy DAH3: Abbots Bromley Conservation Area provides policy to (together with local plan and national policy on Heritage issues) to preserve and enhance the conservation area.
-Blithfield Reservoir SSSI is also under two miles from Abbots Bromley, but none of the policies in the Neighbourhood Plan are likely to cause direct or indirect harm to this designated area, especially given NGE1, protection in the Local Plan and through relevant planning and environmental law.
-None of the policies in the NP are likely to have significant negative effects on areas or landscapes that have a recognised national, community or international protection status.
-Additional specific environmental criterion from Basic Conditions: (16) The NP would have a significant effect on a European site (as defined in the Conservation of Habitats and Species Regulations 2010.
-'Appropriate' Habitat Regulations Assessment required?
-No Cannock Chase Special Area of Conservation lies approximately 8k from Abbots Bromley.
+(15) the effects on areas or landscapes which have a recognised national, Community or international protection status; No There are no areas or landscapes which have a recognised national, community or international protection status.
+Additional specific environmental criterion from Basic Conditions: (16) The NP would have a significant effect on a European site (as defined in the Conservation of Habitats and Species No Cannock Chase Special Area of Conservation lies approximately 8k from Abbots Bromley.
 The impact of new development on the SAC has been considered as part of the Local Plan Habitat Regulations Assessment and there is a mitigation strategy in place.
 It is not considered that the Neighbourhood Plan alters the level of impact.